naufalhilmiaji/games-requirements-checker/README.md

 # games-requirements-checker

- Creating application to check whether our laptop specifications are sufficient to play some games on Steam.
+ Creating an application to check whether our laptop specifications are sufficient to play some games on Steam.